 If you default, your charges can duplicate!

-Defaulting on your Afterpay or payday loans can have some bad consequences.
+Defaulting on your Afterpay or payday loans can have some terrible consequences.

 Sometimes if you default you could end up having to pay back double what you actually borrowed.
 Taking into consideration the large interest rates we already discussed, this could be an equally large problem!